 - Edmond Chua (PhD) A Restatement of the Doctrine of the Trinity from Jung Young Lee's Paradigm of Mutual Complementarity

-- Richard Goodwin (PhD) Seeing is Believing: A Theology of Film Images
+- Richard Goodwin (PhD) Seeing is Believing: Revelation, Emotion and Film Images

 - Selota Maliko (PhD) Pastoral Care and Banishment in Samoan Society